 Replacement Courses

-Sometimes students need to take coursework at an institution other than their home school.
-They may be going home for the summer or may have life circumstances that require a change in plans.
-These students need to find courses that would transfer to their home school and fulfill degree requirements there.
-The Replacement Courses feature in Transferology® Lab enables you to assist students in finding these classes.
+Sometimes, students need to take coursework at an institution other than the one currently attending.
+This may be due to going home for the summer or life circumstances that require changing plans.
+These students must find courses that would transfer to the home institution and fulfill degree requirements there.
+The Replacement Courses feature in Transferology® Lab enables institutions to assist students in finding these classes.
+This article provides an overview of help resources available to staff when using this feature.

-1. Replacement Courses: Search by Department
+Replacement Courses: Search by Department

-2. Replacement Courses: Search by Alt Course or Iflg
+Replacement Courses: Search by Alt Course or Iflg

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.